dashingsoft/pyarmor/docs/how-to/ci.rst

 If merge solution doesn't work, or you don't want change the original workflow, it need extra steps.

-Pyarmor team need verify the project, and use special server to verify this license.
-Even that, it should be no more than 1,000 runs per hour, and need extra fees.
+Pyarmor team need verify the project, and use special license server for this case.

 The free quota is 10, 000 runs per month, exceed that: